Neutron Activation Calculator - HELP

 - Enter an appropriate value, if the Results window is cluttered with non-relevant decay products of activated nuclides.
 Leave open otherwise.

-- Activation Product Unit (Forward mode only)
+- Product mass/activity unit (Forward mode only)

 - Select appropriate mass or activity unit for the activation and decay products